 Your host Faculty, Department or College will issue a specific short-term study visa letter to you, explaining the purpose and dates of your study at Cambridge.

-- Non-visa nationals may obtain the visa at the UK border but you need to make sure you speak to the Border Force Officer at immigration control and ask for and obtain the correct short-term study visa stamp in your passport.
+If you are not a visa national, you may obtain entry at the UK border under the short-term study route.
+You need to ensure you speak to the Border Force Officer at immigration control and ask for and obtain the correct short-term study entry stamp in your passport.
 You should carry your short-term study visa letter in your hand luggage when entering the UK and present it at the UK border, even if not asked, to support this application as a short-term student and to avoid being allowed into the UK as a Standard Visitor.
 You should ensure you are not issued with a standard visitor stamp if study is the main purpose of the visit.